Saywa94/stock_app/README.md

 This is a web app using Python and the Flask framework.
 It can only run locally but I'll be making online version soon.

+I recommend using a python virtual environment, and only there intall all the pip dependencies.

 It still is in development so don't expect for it to work perfectly, or even at all.